magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 the progressive enhancement strategy in one of the most relevant contexts in developing a web application: the form fields validation.

-> NOTE 1: when I wrote the first edition of this series of tutorials
-> (around winter 2012/13) there were almost no CLJS form
-> validators.
-Today, thanks to the awesome efforts of the CLJ/CLJS
-> community, the problem could become the opposite: there are too many
-> of them to choose from.
->
-> That said I decided to not modify to much this tutorial, because I
-> think it still has something interesting to say.

 Start by writing down few technical intermediate requirements to solve this problem space.
 We need to: